 Recovery procedures will be established in major tuna landing ports throughout the region and elsewhere, e.g. Thailand, utilising, for the most part, established catch monitoring programmes.
 Industry briefing, publicity, tag-reward payment and data collection will be focused through individuals identified in each location.
-A product-flow analysis (Table 4) provides important information regarding the allocation of tag-recovery effort.
+A preliminary product-flow analysis (Table 4) provides important information regarding the allocation of tag-recovery effort.
 For the WCPO tuna fishery, Thailand emerges as a particularly important product destination and a likely major tag-recovery location.
 As part of the PNG Phase 1 tagging, tag-recovery arrangements have been established in Thailand, Philippines, Indonesia, Korea, Japan and in Pacific-Island unloading/transshipment locations.
+Arrangements will be put in place to obtain accurate length and weight measurements of recaptured tuna through the provision of calipers and possibly weighing scales.